 Expenses incurred during the research phase are recognised directly in the statement of profit or loss for the period in which they are incurred, and cannot subsequently be capitalised.

-Almost all software recorded under this chapter of the balance sheet has been developed by third parties and is amortised with an average service life of 11 years.
+Almost all software recorded under this chapter of the balance sheet has been developed by third parties and is amortised with an average service life of between 3 and 15 years.

 2.16.
 Inventories